brlt51/lus_pangenome/README.md

 If you post to the issues page on the GitHub itself, I might not reply in a reasonable time.
 So, please feel free shoot me an email at esme.padgett@durham.ac.uk.

 SHARING INFORMATION
-If using the data/code contained within this repository, or its associated pangenome/genome assembly data deposited in [], please cite:
+If using the data/code contained within this repository, or its associated pangenome/genome assembly data deposited in [repository/deposit link], please cite:
     (https://github.com/espadgett/lus_pangenome)
     [paper citation will be inserted if/when available]